Ijaiswalshivam/Talk-In/learn.md

 # <a name="2 Technologies Used">Technologies Used:</a>

 -><b>Kotlin</b>: Kotlin is the primary programming language used for developing the Talk-In application.
-It offers concise syntax, null safety, and interoperability with existing Java code.
+It offers concise syntax, null safety, and interoperability with existing Java code.<br>
 -><b>Firebase</b>: Firebase is a comprehensive mobile development platform provided by Google.
-In Talk-In, Firebase is utilized for various features such as real-time database, authentication, cloud messaging, and storage.
+In Talk-In, Firebase is utilized for various features such as real-time database, authentication, cloud messaging, and storage.<br>
 -><b>XML</b>: XML (Extensible Markup Language) is used for designing the user interface of the Talk-In application.
 XML layouts are employed to define the structure and appearance of different screens within the app.

 # <a name="3 Development Environment Setup">Development Environment Setup</a>